History and Background

 detailing a comprehensive five-year plan for expanding the Community Service-Learning Program.
 The proposal was successful.

-With the continuing support of the Faculty of Arts and the University of Alberta, the second phase of the CSL Program has begun.
+With the continuing support of the Faculty of Arts and the University of Alberta, the second phase of the CSL Program is well underway.
 Current activities are centered in the Faculty of Arts but include courses in six other Faculties.

 In 2007, the Augustana Campus began to develop extensive CSL activities as part of the Learning and Beyond